Winter motorcycle gloves are essential for the hardy souls who brave the roads at this time of year.

 Leather vs Textile

-As a general rule leather has better abrasion resistance than man made textiles.
-In simple terms this means if you come off the bike the leather will protect your hands when in contact with the road surface.
+As a general rule, leather has better abrasion resistance than artificial textiles.
+In simple terms, if you come off the bike, the leather will protect your hands when in contact with the road surface.

-Leather will also tend to fit better as it is more supple than man made fabrics and moulds to the fingers more snugly.
+Leather will also fit better as it is more supple than manufactured fabrics and moulds to the fingers more snugly.

 Top tip – remember leather stretches as you wear it in so go for a slightly tighter fitting to allow for this.

-Whilst leather is the classic choice, man made materials have advanced hugely over recent years and can hold some advantages:
+Whilst leather is the classic choice, manufactured materials have advanced hugely over recent years and can hold some advantages:

 - Better weatherproofing